vynguyen1/treasure-hunt-app-ds-20-21/README.md

 1. Appfile:
 	The Appfile stores useful information that are used across all fastlane tools (e.g. Apple ID, application Bundle Identifier,...) to deploy lanes faster and tailored on the project needs.
 2. Fastfile:
 	The Fastfile stores the automation configuration that can be run with fastlane.
 Here you find different lanes I implemented.
-For example one for testing (and publishing the application reports to sonar), one for building (produces, amongst other things, an ipa file - an iOS application archive file which stores an iOS app - and puts it in a build folder in the jenkins workspace (local) and also a lane for testing swiftlint.
+For example one called _test\_app_ for testing (and publishing the application reports to sonar via the _publish\_reports\_to\_sonar_ lane), one called _beta_ for building (produces, amongst other things, an ipa file - an iOS application archive file which stores an iOS app - and puts it in a build folder in the jenkins workspace (local) and also a lane called _lint_ for testing swiftlint.
+	We can use these lanes with, for example, this command executed in the project folder: _fastlane test\_app_
 3. Scanfile:
 	Scan is an alias for the run_tests action.
 It's to run tests of the iOS app on a simulator or connected device.
 The configuration for that can be found in the Scanfile.
 Reports about the test results (in html and junit format) are put in the reports folder (also in the local workspace).
 4. Gymfile: